Good Earth Farm | ![]() |

 plants usually will last in the garden for a long time.
 We had slow sales of

-season, the foliage is beautiful all the way through to fall.
+foliage is beautiful all the way through to fall.

 Delphinium.
 Delphinium is a beautiful

 flower that blooms early in the summer.
-We are offering Magic Fountains Mix from
+We are offering Magic

-and white.
-It is compact in size (grows 3 feet tall), so it does not have the
+colors are blue blooms with white centers.
+It is compact in size (grows 3 feet

 Echinacea.
-We have two varieties of
+We have Purple

-range from pink to lavender to purple.
+1700s.
+The colors range from pink to lavender to purple.
 The plants will grow about 3' tall.
-In
+In the fall as things quiet down, small birds

-the fall as things quiet down, small birds love to perch on the coneflower
+love to perch on the coneflower tops.

 Eryngium.
 This pretty flower is also

 known as Sea Holly.
-Blue Glitter has
+Blue

-trunk of a car on a hot day for 24 hours.
+them in the trunk of a car on a hot day for 24 hours.
 That preserves the color!

 Forget Me Not.
 This lovely flower is a